-1. General information
+1: General information

-The Air Ambulance Service Trading Limited (the company) is a limited liability company incorporated and domiciled in the United Kingdom.
+The Air Ambulance Service Trading Limited (the company) is a limited liability company incorporated and domiciled line the United Kingdom.
 The address of its registered office is shown on the company information page.

-The financial statements are prepared in Sterling (£), (which is the functional currency of the Company).
-The financial statements are for a period of one year ended 31 December 2020 (2019: one year ended 31 December 2019).
+The financial statements are prepared in Sterling (£), (which is the functional currency of the Company): The financial statements are for a period of one year ended 31 December 2021 (2020) one year ended 31 December 2020).